TheParraLab/MRI_preprocessing/README.md

 > This is a generalized implementation of MRI preprocesing for various ML/AI tasks within the Parra Lab

+> It is recommended to run this on a Linux system.
+Windows should work, but has not been verified.
 ---

 ## Table of Contents